deepskies/DeepBench/README.md

 ### Why do we need it?
 Why is it useful?
 1. There are very universally recognized scientifically meaningful benchmark data sets, or methods with which to generate them.
-2. A very simple data set will have objects, patterns, and signals that are intuitively quanitifiable and will be fast to generate.
+2. A very simple data set will have objects, patterns, and signals that are intuitively quantifiable and will be fast to generate.
 3. A very simple data set will be a great testing ground for new networks and for newcomers to practice with the technology.

 ## Documentation